buzzer-re/mresearch/Windows/reverse_powershell/README.md

 # Reverse shell

-Understanding the idea behind the bind shell and raw socket connections, reverse shell is pretty easy, its exactly the opposite of a bind shell, instead from listen from incoming connections and exec something we will ***connect*** to a remote host and send our data to him.
+After understanding the idea behind the bind shell and raw socket connections, reverse shell is pretty easy, its exactly the opposite of a bind shell, instead from listen from incoming connections and exec something we will ***connect*** to a remote host and send our data to him.
 Easy to pick up this now, huh ?

 #### Using netcat